tum-pbs/pbdl-book/overview-equations.md

 ============================

 Below we'll give a very (really _very_!) brief intro to deep learning, primarily to introduce the notation.
 In addition we'll discuss some _model equations_ below.
 Note that we won't use _model_ to denote trained neural networks, in contrast to some other texts.
-These will only be called "NNs" or "networks".
+These will only be called "ANNs" or "networks".
 A "model" will always denote model equations for a physical effect, typically a PDE.

 ## Deep Learning and Neural Networks